dotnet/samples/core/interop/source-generation/ComWrappersGeneration/README.md

 ## Build and Run

-Build the Native AOT binaries by running `dotnet publish -r <RID>` where `<RID>` is the RuntimeIdentifier for your windows device, for example `win-x64`.
-The projects will copy the binaries to the OutputFiles directory.
-After publishing, use `regsvr32.exe` to register Server.dll to COM (run `regsvr.exe ./OutputFiles/Server.dll`).
-Then, run `./OutputFiles/Client.exe` and see the output as it gets a COM object from the Server.dll and calls methods on it.
-Once finished, unregister the server by running `regsvr32.exe -u ./OutputFiles/Server.dll`.
+Build the Native AOT binaries by running `dotnet publish -r <RID>` where `<RID>` is the RuntimeIdentifier for your Windows device, for example `win-x64`.
+The projects will copy the binaries to the `OutputFiles/` directory.
+After publishing, use `regsvr32.exe` to register `Server.dll` (run `regsvr.exe ./OutputFiles/Server.dll`).
+Then, run the `Client.exe` and observe the output as it activates and uses a COM instance from `Server.dll`.